An assignment clause (AC) is an important part of many contracts, especially for real estate. In this article we discuss:

 Anti-Assignment Clauses & Non-Assignment Clauses

-An anti-assignment clause prevents either party from assigning a contract without permission of the other party.
+An anti-assignment clause prevents either party from assigning a contract without the permission of the other party.
 It typically does so by prohibiting payment for the assignment.
 A non-assignment clause is another name for an anti-assignment clause.

 Anti-Assignment Clause Example